atait/lytest/README.md

 Ideally, we want all of these questions answered precisely for a whole range of tests immediately after any code change.
 But code changes constantly.
 This issue is excellently addressed by `pytest`, an automated unit testing framework.
 In a single command, it scrolls through a bunch of test functions, makes sure they run, and makes some programmer-defined checks on behavior.

-### Layout code
+### Code for layout
 Code for layout is different from regular code in that its behavior is the geometry it produces.
 It is difficult to state as text what the correct behavior is, so layouts must be reviewed by eye.
 This process takes a lot of time for even one complex layout; it is only as good as the reviewer's eyes and knowledge; and it cannot practically be done without hundreds of commits since the last review (from multiple collaborators), making it very hard to localize the origin of bugs.

 ### What lytest does
 `lytest` addresses the layout behavior testing problem by fully automating a key part of layout review process: change detection.
 It combines the `pytest` automated testing framework with the `klayout` XOR differencing engine.
-Using stored GDS references that have been deemed correct, change detection is as good as answering the question of correctness.
+If stored GDS reference files are deemed correct, then change detection is as good as answering the question of correctness.

-A test consists of a fixed block of code that produces a GDSII or OASIS file.
+A test consists of a fixed block of code that produces a GDSII (or OASIS) file.
 An initial run produces a reference layout.
 After review by a human, this file is then marked as the "correct" behavior for that block of code.
-When the tests are executed, the block runs again, producing a new (run) GDS.
+When the tests are executed, the block runs again, producing a new "run" GDS.
 Differences in geometry (i.e. non-empty XORs) will raise an exception to the attention of whoever is conducting the test.

 ## Installation